 The answer for partners in this position is to speak to a whole-of-market mortgage broker such as AWS Private Finance.
-We know which lenders to approach who are going to be sympathetic to your case, including the private banks.
-We often advise partners from the big accountancy firms who can’t believe that even with fixed drawing of say £300,000, they have been refused a £1m mortgage.
+AWS Private Finance know which lenders to approach who are going to be sympathetic to your case, including the private banks.
+We often advise partners from the big accountancy firms.
+Who can’t believe that even with fixed drawing of say £300,000.
+They have been refused a £1m mortgage.

-We can help even if you are on Day One of your partnership, using your partnership letter confirming what you are going to draw.
-We know which lenders will consider future, predicted income rather than historic income.
-Because we deal with ‘big four’ partners on a regular basis, we know not just which bank to approach but the underwriters and credit committee within that bank.
-If you walked into your local HSBC branch, chances are you would be turned down for a mortgage, but that lender could still be the answer – we would know where to place the case within the bank.
+We can help even if you are on Day One of your partnership.
+Using your partnership letter confirming what you are going to draw.
+As we know which lenders will consider future, predicted income rather than historic income.
+Because we deal with ‘big four’ partners on a regular basis.
+We know not just which bank to approach but the underwriters and credit committee within that bank.
+If you walked into your local HSBC branch, chances are you would be turned down for a mortgage.
+But that lender could still be the answer – we would know where to place the case within the bank.

 Get in touch for more information.